 Boston University specifically wanted to promote 50 years of success and innovation for the College of Engineering, devising the ‘50 years of Moving Society Forward’ campaign to draw attention to the innovations and benefits engineering brings to society.

-The Contra Vision® window film was applied to the entrance doors of the department and ground floor windows which allowed The School of Engineering to create a strong visual statement promoting their success.
+The Contra Vision® perforated window film was applied to the entrance doors of the department and ground floor windows which allowed The School of Engineering to create a strong visual statement promoting their success.

 The printing and application was managed by Seaport Graphics of Boston, Massachusetts, who used their extensive product knowledge to advise the University on which materials would best achieve their objectives, which were successfully met.

-Seaport Graphics commented,’the material held the ink really well, the visuals show up well at night and the client was delighted.’
+Seaport Graphics commented,’The material held the ink really well, the visuals show up well at night and the client was delighted.’